barbarachbc/esphome-workshop/src/content/projects/sound-level-led-animation.md

 - 🌈 Display dynamic animations on an RGB LED matrix
 - 📡 WiFi-enabled for remote monitoring and control
 - 🔌 Powered via USB

+## Progress

+- [ ] Investigating how to efficiently sound sensor and ADC

 ### Reusability Note